Suit alleges boy in WVDHHR care sexually assaulted girl - NewsBreak

 The incident in question happened in April 2021 at a Little League baseball field in the Wadestown area.
 The parents had taken the young girl to the field to watch her brother’s baseball game.
 The 12-year-old, who was under the custody of the DHHR due to a “history of aggressive, violent and sexually predatory behavior”, was at the park for a visitation day with his parents, according to the suit.

 The lawsuit alleges that the boy lured the young girl behind a structure, where he “violently physically and sexually assaulted her.”
-The boy covered her mouth and told her that if she screamed, he would kill her, the suit goes on to allege.Lowest-earning counties in West Virginia
+The boy covered her mouth and told her that if she screamed, he would kill her, the suit goes on to allege.Former teacher pleads guilty to 10 counts of battery

 As the result of the attack, the young girl has suffered “physical and permanent psychological harm,” while her parents have also suffered “economic and irreparable emotional and psychological harm,” the lawsuit says.